CharlesOkechukwu/Happy_pets/README.md

 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

-Licience
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Contributors
 - Samuel Dennis (frontend and backend developer)